 As moms, we wear a million hats most days — we are the head chef, chauffeur, nurse, tutor, maid, and more.
-With all of these responsibilities, as well as being a good mom and partner, this is where the rage can set in.
+With all these responsibilities and efforts toward being a good mom and partner, this is where the rage can set in.
 We ask ourselves, “Why don’t I have the help?”
-“Why am I doing all of this and then some on my own?”
+“Why am I doing all this and then some alone?”
 “When do I have time for myself and not only for my family and children?”
 If you feel this way, you’re not alone!

 What You Can Do To Help Yourself

 Comparing yourself to other moms can cause you to feel a lot of rage.
 Feeling like you’re not keeping up with the Joneses or doing as much as your neighbor down the street is not healthy or helpful.
-There is a reason why the saying goes, “comparison is the thief of joy.”
+There is a reason why the saying goes, “Comparison is the thief of joy.”
 It makes people feel less than and unworthy, which is far from the truth.
-All of us moms do things differently and that’s okay.
-As long as our children are safe, cared for, and loved, we’re all doing a great job.
+All of us moms do things differently, and that’s okay.
+We’re doing a great job as long as our children are safe, cared for, and loved.

 I know you may feel like you cannot leave your child or children when it feels like all hell is breaking loose.
 However, your anger and high emotions are not helping the situation.
-First, make sure your children are in a safe setting, then step away for a minute or two to take a breath.
-Then you can return to the situation with a more level-headed approach.
+First, ensure your children are in a safe setting, then step away for a minute or two to breathe.
+After, you can return to the situation with a more level-headed approach.
 You will calm the situation and put out the “fires” a lot faster this way.

 You Are Not A Bad Mom

 It’s important to note that mom rage does not make you a bad person or a bad mother.
 Children are constantly learning, growing, and pushing their boundaries.
-As they go through the different stages of life, there are things they have to grow and learn from that may trigger your “mom rage.”
+As they go through different stages of life, there are things they must grow and learn from that may trigger your “mom rage.”

 When they’re newborns, the constant crying might get to you.
-As they learn to walk, they will constantly get into things they shouldn’t be, which can drive you batty.
-And as they grow up and start to attend school or daycare, they will probably learn things from other children, such as bad words and bringing home attitude, and all of it just might make you want to scream!
-All of these things are stages we all go through as mothers.
-We each have different coping mechanisms, but sharing our experiences with one another can be helpful.
+As they learn to walk, they will constantly get into things they shouldn’t, which can drive you batty.
+And as they grow up and start to attend school or daycare, they will probably learn things from other children, such as bad words and attitudes, which might make you want to scream!
+These are all stages we go through as mothers.
+We each have different coping mechanisms, but sharing our experiences can be helpful.

 You Are Not Alone

-The anger you’re experiencing can sometimes feel like you’re not cut out for the job as someone’s mom, someone’s role model, someone’s superhero.
+The anger you’re experiencing can sometimes feel like you’re not cut out for the job as someone’s mom, role model, or superhero.
 It might make you feel alone, sad, and full of despair.
-The constant thoughts of “Am I enough?
+You probably have constant thoughts like, “Am I enough?
 Am I everything they need and want in a mother figure?
 Am I doing any of this right?”

-There is an excellent quote about motherhood by Linda Wooten, and it reads, “Being a mother is learning about the strength you didn’t know you had and dealing with fears you didn’t know existed.”
+There is an excellent quote about motherhood by Linda Wooten: “Being a mother is learning about the strength you didn’t know you had and dealing with fears you didn’t know existed.”
 It’s a wild ride, this motherhood thing.
-We are forced to face uncontrollable circumstances day after day, no matter how down and out we may feel.
+We are forced to face uncontrollable circumstances daily, no matter how down and out we may feel.
 Mom rage can pop up in these instances.
-But you need to know that there’s a whole team of us out there, and you’re far from being the only one experiencing this feeling.
+But you need to know there’s a whole team of us out there, and you’re far from being the only one experiencing this feeling.